 Standard homeowners insurance policies don’t include some perils.
 Your policy likely won’t cover disasters like floods and earthquakes.
 This means you’ll have to decide whether you should go out and buy coverage for these perils.

-Home insurance also doesn’t cover damages that you cause.
+Home insurance also doesn’t pay for damages that you cause.
 This includes a lack of maintenance on your house.
 You’ll have to pay for these damages.
 You also won’t get coverage for weathering of your property over time.

 Are cars part of personal belongings coverage?

 Your car wouldn’t be part of your personal belongings coverage.
-If a random disaster damages your car, this will fall under your comprehensive coverage, which protects cars from random events like:
+If a random disaster damages it, this will fall under your comprehensive auto insurance, which protects vehicles from random events like:

 - Natural disasters i.e., severe weather, hurricanes, volcanoes, tsunamis, etc.